Best Fluffy Overnight Sourdough Pancake Recipe with Discard

 • Stack pancakes on a plate and serve immediately with your favorite toppings—classic maple syrup, fresh berries, whipped cream, or even nut butter.

-Tips for the Best Sourdough Pancakes
+Tips for the Best Fluffy Sourdough Pancakes

 pancakes staked on a plate with butter on top ready to be eaten.

-Serving Suggestions
+Serving Ideas

-• Store leftovers in an airtight container in the fridge for up to 3 days.
+• Refrigerate in an airtight container for up to 3 days

-Frequently Asked Questions
+Frequently Asked Questions for the Best Pancake Recipe

 Can I make sourdough pancakes without buttermilk?